Atlas975/Notes/Networking/Routing_methods.md

 ___
 # Routing methods

+## Circuit vs packet switching
+- Packet switching is more cost efficient, packets don't don't need a dedicated channel to travel to their destination.
+- Packet switching is more resource efficient, not using channels throughout the delivery of data.
+- Circuit switching allows for data to be delivered at a consistent bandwidth
+- Circuit switching allows for data to be delivered with minimum delay, better timeliness.

 # Packet switching
 - Method of creating temporary connections between devices using **switches**.
 - Switches can be taught of as [[Graphs|nodes]] that can either be an end location or used for routing